 - MI5 - the Security Service is the UK's domestic intelligence agency.
 Its objective is to protect the UK against internal or external threats to national security.

-- GCHQ - Government Communications Headquarters (GCHQ) is responsible for gathering information by intercepting electronic and digital communications, and thwarting hackers and other technological threats.
+- GCHQ - the Government Communications Headquarters is responsible for gathering information by intercepting electronic and digital communications, and thwarting hackers and other technological threats.

 Graduates are free to apply to any of the jobs advertised by these organisations, but there are also specific development programmes in place if you have a degree.

 While MI6 doesn't advertise any graduate schemes or development programmes, you do need a degree to be considered for the role of intelligence officer.
 It's a job that involves gathering, delivering and using intelligence that contributes to the security of the nation.

-You'll need to have or be expecting at least a 2:2 to apply, and if you're still studying at university, you'll need to have received your confirmed degree result within 12 months of your time at university.
-Foreign languages, the ability to work independently, great interpersonal skills, and an interest in other cultures will all benefit your application.
+You'll need to have or be expecting at least a 2:2 to apply, and if you're still studying at university, you'll need to have received your confirmed degree result within 12 months of your application date.
+Foreign languages, great interpersonal skills, an aptitude for technology and an interest in other cultures would all benefit your application.

 The starting salary for an intelligence officer based in London is between £35,534 and £44,903.
 An initial induction will assess your skills before you specialise, before potentially working overseas and later moving into management and leadership.

-- science and technology (e.g. network engineer, project manager, business analyst)
+- science and technology - for example, network engineer, project manager, business analyst

 - business support officers